 Too often, people have to talk about their needs and deficiencies to get support.
 Good interventions strengthen narratives of capability and growth.

 Opportunities flow through networks.
 Good interventions intentionally expand and diversify social networks, helping to broker bridging relationships.
 For example: Kudoz

 Shame and stigma are real barriers to sustainable change.
 Good interventions are lovely and dignified.
-For example: Ask A Dude.
+For example: Real Talk.